SamR1/FitTrackee/docs/_sources/features.rst.txt

 - A user can reset his password (*new in 0.3.0*)
 - A user can change his email address (*new in 0.6.0*)
 - A user can choose between metric system and imperial system for distance, elevation and speed display (*new in 0.5.0*)
+- A user can choose to display or hide ascent records (*new in 0.6.11*)
 - A user can set sport preferences (*new in 0.5.0*):
      - change sport color (used for sport image and charts)
      - can override stopped speed threshold (for next uploaded gpx files)